-But on the other hand, here we have one more black box that we are supposed to trust.
+But on the other hand, here we have one more black box that we should trust.

 #7.
 Improved path analysis

-Another feature that I really did not like in Universal Analytics was flow reports.
-They had particular limits (such as being highly affected by sampling or not being able to do the flow analysis from the end of the funnel).
+Another feature that I did not like in Universal Analytics was flow reports.
+They had particular limits (such as being highly affected by sampling or lack of flow analysis from the end of the funnel).

 Luckily, that is fixed in the Path exploration of GA4.
 Sure, it’s still not perfect, but those improvements are very welcome.